 A public open house was held on Tuesday, February 18 to share information about options for safety improvements and gather public input for the county and Community Advisory Committee to consider.
 Information from the open house is available in the Documents section below.
 To share your ideas, please download and return the Comment Form by February 25.

 Funding and Construction Schedule Update

 The 2013 Oregon Legislature decided to reallocate $8.5 million of the project funding to other projects in need of immediate funding.
 Legislators made a commitment to restore these funds back to the Cornelius Pass Road project in the future.
 Still remaining is $1 million for use towards design of the project and initiation of right of way acquisition.
-Construction of the project is currently anticipated to begin late in 2015 and occur predominantly in 2016.
+Construction of the project is currently anticipated to begin in 2016.

 2010 Safety Improvements